Balbilla/Balbilla-EFES/README.md

+# Julia Balbilla Inscriptions in EFES

+## Code and data for the Balbilla project

+This repository contains the EpiDoc XML of the poems of Julia Balbilla and customisation of EFES necessary for their display and indexing.
+It is work in progress.

 ## EFES: EpiDoc Front-End Services

-* EFES release version `2024-06 aligned with EpiDoc 9.6`

 **EFES is a delivery, search and browse platform that can be set up and customized for an individual EpiDoc XML-based project with only minimal training and technical skill on the part of a project team.**